jtbnz/backup_dashboard/memory-bank/activeContext.md

   1. Direct access through the lovelace component
   2. Reading from .storage directory
   3. Accessing through frontend data
+  4. Reading from YAML configuration files

 ### Component Configuration
 - Minimal configuration with just a backup path option
 - Focus on simplicity and ease of use

+### Compatibility Considerations
+- Added fallbacks for functions that might not exist in all Home Assistant versions
+- Implemented multiple methods for accessing and updating dashboard configurations
+- Enhanced error handling to gracefully handle different Home Assistant environments
+- Provided alternative methods for frontend integration